prodevmentor/blog/_posts/2018-04-02-NodeJS_on_Azure.md

 2. Push the code as normal, but deploy through a CI/CD server.
 3. Copy the node_modules up to the PaaS and hope nothing ever changes.

-To solve this problem we started by just copying up the node modules, then testing.
-It got through the burden of the node gyp issue.
-The upload took about 20 hours however...
+To solve this problem we started by just copying up the node modules, then tested.
+This resolved the issue of the node gyp not installing, however; the upload took about 20 hours.

 You can read more about this approach in the article: "[Installing native nodejs modules on Azure App Services during Git Deployment](https://ourwayoflyf.com/installing-native-nodejs-moduleson-azure-app-services-during-git-deployment/)".
 That helped us out a lot to get over the node gyp hurtle.

-# The pain of Express JS
+# The joy of Express JS

 In a typical Express JS project there is a folder called 'bin' in the project root directory.
 Inside this folder is a file called 'www'.
-This is not so nice, because the exicution environment of Azure runs the www file in the bin folder from the bin folder.
-Whereas when you run locally on the command line, you're typically running either `node app.js` or `npm start`.
+This is not so nice, because the execution environment of Azure runs the www file in the bin folder from the bin folder.
+Whereas when you run locally on the command line, you're typically running either `node app.js` or `npm start` from the project root.

 That is a big change because it changes the current path of the project which means that it will look for things that the 'app.js' file is calling within the bin directory not the project or 'wwwroot' directory.

 To get around this issue you have to update the package.json so the 'start' script points to either 'node ./app.js' or 'node ./www'.
 We opted to have it target app.js since we already where doing a lot of other things within that.

-The issue we were getting that this resolved was two fold:
+These were the two issues we resolved:

 1. We resolved the fatal error that we couldn't find views:
   > Failed to lookup view \"index\" in views directory \"D:\\home\\site\\wwwroot\\bin\\views\"